hazelvaq/San-Joaquin-Canopy-Structure/README.md

 # Citations
 Data was obtained from The National Science Foundation's [National Ecological Observatory Network (NEON)](https://www.neonscience.org/about).
 This project is based on [materials](https://www.neonscience.org/resources/learning-hub/tutorials/introduction-light-detection-and-ranging-lidar-explore-point) developed by Edmund Hart, Leah Wasser, and Donal O'Leary for NEON.
+Data is not included in this repository and is included in the `.gitignore`.
 # File Structure
 ```markdown
 ├── data